• Skip to primary navigation

 1. All the spices must be dried and fresh for long-lasting storage.

-2. Roasting spices is good to do as it helps in drying out any moisture present in the spices.
+2. Roasting spices is good to do as it helps dry out any moisture present in the spices.

 4. Cool down spices before grinding; otherwise, moisture may arise.
 It can spoil the masala later on.